Mistakes that lead to failed IT projects are made while selecting the right software development partner. To avoid them, learn how to choose right.

 You don’t want to feel a language barrier – English is a must, nowadays.
 You want to have a software development company as your partner – to advise you, not only to write the code.

-Creative problem-solvers with great language skills – Those are the guys you look for.
-Therefore, think twice before outsourcing your product development to India, Philippines or Vietnam.
+Creative problem-solvers with great language skills – those are the guys you look for.
+Therefore, think twice before deciding to offshore from a country with completely different culture.

 Great technology is around 30-40% of a business’s success.
 Therefore, look for a partner who can advise you, not only write the code.